amazon-gamelift/amazon-gamelift-toolkit/fast-build-update-tool/README.md

 $my_ip
 ```

-Both Amazon GameLift and this tool use CIDR notation to denote a range of IP addresses.
+Both Amazon GameLift Servers and this tool use CIDR notation to denote a range of IP addresses.
 If you would like to lock things down to a single IP address you would simply apply the `/32` suffix to your IP address (`127.0.0.1/32`, or `$my_ip/32`).

 If you would like a more complicated setup, you can read more about how CIDR notation works [here.](https://aws.amazon.com/what-is/cidr/#:~:text=CIDR%20notation%20represents%20an%20IP,1.0%2F22.)